queueit/android-webui-sdk/README.md

 queueITWaitingRoomView.showQueue(_queuePassedInfo.getQueueUrl(), _queuePassedInfo.getTargetUrl());
 ```

-## Client-side mobile integration with Queue-it Behind Proxy (Bring your own CDN)
+## Client-side mobile integration with Bring Your Own CDN

 > Note: This only applies if you are using the Mobile SDK as a client-side protection only.
 I.e. this does not apply if you are protecting the API endpoints your Mobile app is using.

 > If you have server-side Queue-it protection on your API endpoints, please see section [below](#mobile-sdk-integration-with-protected-api-queue-it-connector-on-server-side).

-If you are running Queue-it behind your own reverse proxy the Mobile Integration can also be setup to run behind your proxy.
+If you are running Queue-it with Bring Your Own CDN, on your own reverse proxy, the Mobile Integration can also be setup to run behind your reverse proxy.

 To do this simply use your Proxy Domain as the `waitingRoomDomain` parameter to `QueueITEngine.run`.
 If you are running Queue-it Waiting Room on the same domain as your normal website, you also need to provide the `queuePathPrefix` parameter, to ensure your proxy can route the request to Queue-it origin.